eschwartz/eschwartz.github.io/_drafts/wire-and-almondjs.md

 });
 {% endhighlight %}

-The asynchronous initialization code adds a little bit of complexity to our modules, but by using events, we can keep the intent of the code clear.
+The asynchronous initialization code adds a little bit of complexity to our modules.
+But by using well-named events, we can easily handle the Module "lifecycle", while keeping the intent of our code clear.

 ### 2. How does `r.js` know to build dependencies defined my my Wire.js specs?